-Your Excella is equipped at the factory with name brand trailer tires.
+Your Airstream is equipped at the factory with name brand trailer tires.
 Airstream dealers cannot make adjustments to tires.
 This must be done by a dealer who handles that particular brand.
 If you ever have tire problems, check the local telephone directory for the nearest dealer.

 To get the maximum performance from your tires check the air pressure often, but only when the tires are cool.
 Never bleed out air immediately after driving.
+Recommended tire pressures vary with models, tire type and size.
+For specific pressures refer to the table.

-It is also important to periodically check on the tightness of lug bolts.
+It is also important to periodically check on the tightness of the lug bolts.
 They should be tightened to a torque of 90-95-ft.-lbs. on both the steel and forged aluminum wheels.
 Care should be taken at all times when handling the forged aluminum wheel because of possible damage to its appearance.

 In a warm climate, park out of the sun whenever possible.
-In desert regions use the tire covers to prevent ultraviolet deterioration to tires.
+In desert regions use the tire covers to prevent ultra-violet deterioration to tires.